YoJimbo0321/Notes/PC/Mouse, Mousepad, FPS Settings, ETC.md

 - Low sensitivities are also arguably the best choice for prioritizing "first flick headshots", as the two-step compound movement of stable arm sweep into precise micro-adjustment with the wrist enables a high degree of consistency and accuracy on the first shot on a target.
 - This comes at the cost of speed and agility, especially when responding to non-ideal situations such as quickly turning towards a target that is shooting at you far from the center of (or off of) your screen, or dealing with close-range engagements.
 As you are limited in the range that you can cover with wrist aiming, there may also be zones that are outside of your wrist aiming range but still too close to center for comfortable arm aiming.
 - Proper positioning, pre-aiming, and crosshair placement can help mitigate some of these drawbacks while enhancing strengths, ex. trying to avoid situations where you might be forced to take a very close-range engagement.
-- In some games, like Valorant or other "tactical" FPS, there is often the potential for one-shot-kill headshots, mobility is (generally) limited, and maps are designed for carefully holding and peeking angles.
+- In some games, like CS:GO, Valorant, or other "tactical" FPS, there is often the potential for one-shot-kill headshots, mobility is (generally) limited, and maps are designed for carefully holding and peeking angles.
 In these types of games, it becomes more important to quickly and precisely line up your shots with mainly mouse movements, which could make the stability of lower sensitivities more appealing.
 Making small and compact adjustments to your aim while deadzoning/counter-strafing to shoot while strafing without incurring movement accuracy penalties can also be easier to do with a low sensitivity.
 Furthermore, these types of games typically give you more control over avoiding non-ideal situations via positioning and utility, potentially reducing the "need" for the benefits of higher sensitivities.
 It does bear mentioning, however, that Valorant in particular supports ADS zoom on most guns, which could be an argument for a higher base sensitivity compared to a game like CS:GO which does NOT support ADS zoom on most guns.
 Unlike in CS:GO, ADS can be used in Valorant to situationally zoom in and simulate a more favorable range/effective sensitivity for longer range engagements that would be difficult to manage with hip-fire alone.
 - Sensitivities that are >60 cm/360 generally seem TOO slow, even for tactical shooters.
 Past a certain point, the benefits in terms of stability are marginal, and even with proper positioning, pre-aiming, and crosshair placement, you increasingly limit your ability to deal with non-ideal situations.
 Tracking moving targets becomes more and more difficult, as you have to "fight the sensitivity" to keep up with your target, as well as increasingly needing to lift the mouse to reset on the mousepad for large turns.
 You also begin seriously sacrificing the ability to use your wrist to make small adjustments or precise flicks as the range comfortably covered by the wrist shrinks to a near-negligible size.

 ### Mid Sensitivities